 8. All detectorists who attend digs must wear a finds pouch or bag, to collect your good finds, Scrap and rubbish.

-15. Most land owners have an interest in what you have found, show them your finds and remember they only give you permission to search.
-All Treasure rewards should be shared equally between the finder and the landowner.
-The value of all non-treasure finds should be split as agreed in the search permission contract.
+16. Most land owners have an interest in what you have found, show them your finds and remember they own all non-treasure finds, they only give you permission to search.
+All Treasure rewards should be shared equally with the landowner.
+The value of all non-treasure finds should be split as agreed in the search permission agreement contract.

-18. We expect a certain amount of cooperation if a member starts to excavate a potential hoard, it's not a free for all!
+19. We expect a certain amount of cooperation if a member starts to excavate a potential hoard; it's not a free for all!
 Help fence off the area, take photos and ask the finder if they need assistance.
 Call an Organiser / Committee member for help.
-The find belongs to him and the landowner alone.
+The find belongs to him and the farmer alone.
+You would wish the same if you were the finder.

-19. All searcher's shall comply with any special conditions set out by the landowner.
+20. All searchers shall comply with any special conditions set by the landowner.

-20. Landowners reserve the rights to terminate rallies at any point without reason, rally funds none refundable.
+21. Landowners reserve the rights to terminate rallies at any point funds none refundable.

-21. All rally attendees must pay the applicable rally fee and sign the club rules agreement on the rally attendance register on the rally day to gain entrance.
+24. All rally attendees must pay the applicable rally fee and sign the club rules agreement on the rally attendance register to gain entrance.